lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 ### 1.2 Business Context

 The Open Freelance Hub could be deployed in competition alongside some of the private online freelance organisations that are in use in the real world today.
-This system would appeal to users of these sites, both employers and employees, as it would provide them with a more open and transparent marketplace for them to work in.
+This system would appeal to users of these sites, both employers and employees, as it would provide them with a more open and transparent marketplace to work in.

 With the storage of transaction information and reviews in a public ledger, more power would be provided to the users of the site as they do not have to worry about the behind-the-scenes actions of a trusted third party.
 Small businesses and startups would also be attracted to this marketplace as it would allow them to trade work and services as opposed to paying for work entirely using the Ether cryptocurrency.